Juliiiian/RDT/README.md

 -   [ ] Automated extension build (stop server, build, copy, start server)
 -   [ ] Update and download the server files through steamcmd
 -   [ ] Option to add oxide/carbon
--   [ ] maybe option to add plugins from oxide marketplace (call them by api)
+-   [ ] maybe option to add plugins from oxide marketplace (call them by api or do the forbidden scraping)

 ## Next todos